CamilaFerrer/PI2-Eletronica/README.md

 On your Raspberry Pi, discover its private IP address by double-clicking the VNC Server icon on the taskbar and examining the status dialog:

-On the device you will use to take control, run VNC Viewer and enter the IP address in the search bar:
+On the device you will use to take control, run VNC Viewer and enter the IP address in the search bar.